-Establish the Concentration in Comparative Literature, College of Liberal Arts and Sciences, Urbana in Liberal Arts and Sciences in Comparative Literature is seeking renaming and revision.
-The proposed program will be called the Bachelor of Arts in Liberal Arts and Sciences in Comparative and World Literature.
+The Urbana-Champaign Senate has approved a proposal from the College of Liberal Arts and Sciences to establish the concentration in Comparative Literature within the Bachelor of Arts in Liberal Arts and Sciences in Comparative and World Literature.
+As detailed in a companion action item, the currently named Bachelor of Arts in Liberal Arts and Sciences in Comparative Literature is seeking renaming and revision.
+The proposed program will be called the Bachelor of Arts in Liberal Arts and World Literature.
 Within this degree program, students will be able to choose from two concentrations: Comparative Literature or World Literature.
 The concentration in World Literature already exists.
 The concentration in Comparative Literature will emphasize historical depth and requires advanced language proficiency.